Distribution release Ubuntu 24.04 LTS

-The release of the Ubuntu 24.04 “Noble Numbat” distribution took place, which is classified as a long-term support (LTS) release, updates for which are generated within 12 years (5 years - publicly available, plus another 7 years for users of the Ubuntu Pro service).
-Installation images are created for Ubuntu Desktop, Ubuntu Server, Lubuntu, Kubuntu, Ubuntu Mate, Ubuntu Budgie, Ubuntu Studio, Xubuntu, UbuntuKylin (Chinese edition), Ubuntu Unity, Edubuntu and Ubuntu Cinnamon.
+The distribution has been released Ubuntu 24.04 "Noble Numbat", which is categorized as a long-term support (LTS) release, for which updates are generated over 12 years (5 years for the public, plus another 7 years for service users) Ubuntu Pro).
+Installation images are created for Ubuntu desktop, Ubuntu Server, Lubuntu, Kubuntu, Ubuntu Mate, Ubuntu Budgie, Ubuntu Studio, Xubuntu, UbuntuKylin (China edition), Ubuntu Unity, Edubuntu и Ubuntu Cinnamon.

 Major changes: